bibhubhatta/cmps366-pente-prolog/log/log.md

 - Test and handle captures in all eight directions when captured 1.0
 - Test and fix crash when there are no captures 0.75
+- Test and implement predicate to get the winner 0.75